Memory of Nations

 Besides the audio recordings of witness stories, we also film testimonies in our mobile TV studio.
 We shoot the film with two HD cameras using the patented Eye Direct system.
 The technology was developed in the USA, where it was first implemented by the documentarian Errol Morris.
 A system of semi-reflective mirrors creates a video recording in which the witness maintains eye contact with the documentarian despite looking straight at the lens of the camera.
 The result is a thrilling narrative free of any disturbances.

 Stories of the 20th Century Cinema

 Besides exhibitions, books, films, and radio programmes, the documentarians of Post Bellum also create edited versions of witness interviews intended for cinema.
-They build on the successful radio series Stories of the 20th Century, which is taken into a new format.
+They build on the successful radio series, Stories of the 20th Century, which gets taken into a new format.
 Commentated cinema screenings tell stories that were forgotten or hushed up.
-“Stories of the 20th Century Cinema” events depicting the Holocaust or the Communist normalisation have previously taken place in Prague, Slaný, Ostrava, Mnichovo Hradiště, and Mladá Boleslav.
+“Stories of the 20th Century Cinema” depicts events such as the Holocaust or the Communist normalisation which have previously taken place in Prague, Slaný, Ostrava, Mnichovo Hradiště, and Mladá Boleslav.